Traverse City Central High School: History

 The first public school in Traverse City opened in 1853.
 In 1877, it was moved to a new building called the Central School, built at Seventh and Pine Streets, which was rebuilt as a brick building in 1886.
 In 1934, the Central school building burned down, and students were relocated to the nearby Perry Hannah House while the school was being rebuilt.

 In 1959, grades 10 through 12 moved into a new building called Traverse City Senior High School at its present-day location, on grounds formerly owned by the Northwestern Michigan College.

 In 1978, 1985 and 1988, the Trojans of Traverse City Senior High School won the MHSAA Class A football championships.

 In 1997, because of overcrowding at the school, which had become one of the largest high schools in Michigan, a second high school was built, and opened in early 1998.
 The new high school became Traverse City West Senior High School, and the existing one was renamed to Traverse City Central High School.

 From 1997 to 2022, Traverse City Central's athletic programs were part of the Big North Conference, which was founded as a collection of Northern Michigan's largest public high schools after Traverse City's school split.
 However, in 2021, both Central and rival West made the decision to move football programs to the Saginaw Valley League in 2022, but remain in the Big North for all other offered sports.

+In 2021, a group of white students at Traverse City Central held a mock slave auction on Snapchat where they sold fellow students of color.
+An attempt by the school board to pass an equity resolution condemning racism met with a fierce backlash from white parents, who falsely claimed that it was a means of indoctrinating students with critical race theory.

+In October 2023, construction began on a new "Innovation & Manufacturing Center" at the school, focusing on STEM education.
+The new wing is expected to open by the end of 2024.

 Demographics

-The demographic breakdown of the 1,449 students enrolled in 2021-22 was:
+The demographic breakdown of the 1,324 students enrolled in 2023-24 was: